Updated: Aug 12

 I hadn’t realized how much of my self worth had been tied to the interaction and validation of the observant world until it was forcefully halted.

 On November 9th, 2021, someone attempted to hack into my Facebook account over 10 times, and my account was disabled.
 Since my log-in information was connected to my Instagram, both my business page @bodyloveandbeyond, as well as my personal Disney page, @mickey_williams18, were both disabled as well.
-I sent appeals, forms, emails, I.D. verifications, I took to social media, I sent messages everyday to Facebook security, to absolutely no avail.
+I sent appeals, forms, emails, I.D. verifications, I took to social media, I sent messages everyday to Facebook security-to absolutely no avail.
 Instagram simply put my accounts under the category of community guidelines violation and didn't give me the option to appeal.
-Everyday, I send the same email, begging for my accounts back.
-I had spent years building what I still considered to be a modest following on my Instagram.
+Everyday, I sent the same email, begging for my accounts back.
+I had spent years building logging my progress and building my community.
 On my Facebook, I stored all of my memories dating back from 2010.
 Middle school, high school, college, graduation, family trips, and my late dog Charlie all existed in pictures on those accounts.
-On my Instagram, there was a living testament to my recovery progress, and a record of all my battles won and lost.
-In an instant, all of it was gone.
-Erased.
 Over a decade of my life in pictures, as well as my partnerships and connections I had made on my social accounts, eradicated at the hands of a digital superpower.

 I'm left chasing after an image of self curated with all the right formulas, all the right hashtags, all the right presets.
 The feeling of being left behind.
 The feeling of shock that comes from knowing you can spend all that time, investment, heart, and energy into something that never actually existed.
 The likes, the followers, the accolades, the branding-rendered meaningless.
 Inevitably, some of yourself will manifest into your work.
 What you produce and create is a reflection of your personal tastes and self-expression.
 It's not unusual for there to be devastation where investment and honest labor took place.
 However, the way in which I felt completely hollowed, like the erasure of my social media accounts had erased everything meaningful I had ever accomplished, let me know loud and clear that my identity correlation with social recognition had gone further than I'd realized.